axlecrusher/simpleknock/README.md

 # simpleknock
-A simple python TCP port knocking client.
-Works with Windows and Linux.
+A simple python TCP port knocking client for Windows and Linux.

 ## Useage
 Specify the target and port knock sequence on command line.